Jahi McMath's uncle says the family still hopes to move her to another facility

 “To date, they have been unwilling or unable to provide a physician to perform the procedures necessary, transportation, or a facility that would accept a dead person on a ventilator.
 Our hearts and thoughts go out to them in this tragic situation, but the statements being made by their attorney and some family members are misleading and untrue.”

-Family attorney Christopher Dolan had accused the hospital of being "hell bent" on ending Jahi's life.
+Family attorney Christopher Dolan had accused the hospital of being “hell-bent” on ending Jahi’s life.

-A judge has declared Jahi brain dead as well.
-Doctors say there's no chance she will come back to life.
+In addition to the coroner, a judge has declared Jahi brain dead as well.
+Doctors say there’s no chance she will come back to life.

-Omari Sealey, Jahi's uncle, said Wednesday that the family still hopes to move her to another facility.
+Sealey said Wednesday that the family still hopes to move her to another facility.

 He accused the hospital of starving his niece by not using a feeding tube to provide her with nutrients.